 Cadmium Red Light is a warm red.
 After viewing many of my favorite portraits in museums, I see what appears to be Cadmium Red for areas of blush in the skin.

 What do you see when you analyze your favorite paintings?
 What pigments to you recognize within the painting?
 Are those same pigments in your current pallette?

-DaVinci suggests using Burnt Terre Verde in the shadows:
+According to a copy of DaVinci's notebooks, DaVinci suggests using Burnt Terre Verde in the shadows:

 "The shadow of flesh should be of burnt terra verde.
 L 92 r.
 Page 924